The thrilling tale of perhaps the most daring undercover feat in the history of journalism by a woman named Nellie Bly.

 One wonders, for those who never escaped Blackwell, if perhaps there was.

-Next, read about another groundbreaking woman in history, Gisella Perl, the so-called Angel of Auschwitz.
+After learning about Nellie Bly and her daring reportage in America’s mental asylums, read up on Frances Farmer, tragic actress who was involuntarily committed to an asylum.
 Then, have a look at some haunting portraits of Victorian mental asylum patients.
 Finally, step inside Bedlam, London’s notoriously horrific mental asylum.